source-c/viracochan/README.md

 # Viracochan

 A Go library for versioned configuration management with cryptographic integrity, journaling, and state reconstruction capabilities.
+Heavily inspired by [this article](https://canny.substack.com/p/merkleforest-privacy) .

 ## Features